cmf-team/cmf-team.github.io/index.md

 Center for Mathematical Finance (CMF) is a community learning program focused on quantitative finance, risk management and data analysis.

+## Milestones

-Originally started as econometrics seminar in 2007 by Evgeniy Lukash and Andrey Zlotnik.
+- Originally started as econometrics seminar in 2007 by Evgeniy Lukash and Andrey Zlotnik.
-Launched in 2012 as a free enrollment education initiative focused on CFA preparation.
-Fully online, project-based and open to international enrollment since 2020.
+- Launched in 2012 as a free course focused on CFA preparation.
+- Fully online, project-based and open to global enrollment since 2020.

 ![](https://finec.mgimo.ru/blog/cmf-for-quantative-finance-fall-2022/cmf1.jpg)

-## Our program
+## Our program in 2022

 Each year we select students who would like to work on real-life quantitative projects and gain insights from mentors, peers and CMF alumni covering banking, trading, finance, economic research and frontier areas such as digital assets and fintech.